On the indivisibility of derived Kato's Euler systems and the main conjecture for modular forms: Introduction

 \subsection{Overview}

 The theme of this article is to apply the refined nature of Kolyvagin systems to the context of Kato's Euler systems and the Iwasawa main conjecture for modular forms.

 In his celebrated work \cite{kato-euler-systems}, Kato proved one divisibility of the Iwasawa main conjecture for modular forms over the cyclotomic $\mathbb{Z}_p$-extension of $\mathbb{Q}$, which gives an upper bound of Selmer groups.
-The key ingredient of his proof is the development of the Euler system of his zeta elements coming from Siegel units.
+The key ingredient of his proof is of course the Euler system constructed by himself.

 The theory of Euler systems itself is refined later in terms of Kolyvagin systems due to Mazur and Rubin \cite{mazur-rubin-book}.
 Kolyvagin systems arise from the derivative process of Euler systems, but they are more organized and admit a more rigid structure than the Kolyvagin derivative classes, which we call derived Euler systems.
 In the theory of Kolyvagin systems, the concepts of primitivity and $\Lambda$-primitivity are introduced.
 These notions provide the criterion to obtain the \emph{exact} bound of Selmer groups and the \emph{equality} of the Iwasawa main conjecture \`{a} la Kato, respectively.
 Furthermore, K.~B\"{u}y\"{u}kboduk observed that the primitivity of Kato's Kolyvagin systems implies the $\Lambda$-primitivity of Kato's $\Lambda$-adic Kolyvagin systems.
 Also, it turns out that the primitivity of Kolyvagin systems is equivalent to the indivisibility of derived Euler systems.
 However, it seems highly non-trivial to show that such a mod $p$ non-vanishing of cohomology classes in a direct way.